 The best hiking GPS 2021

 When only the best will do, turn to the Garmin GPSMAP 65s.
 With an additional altimeter and 3 axis compass over the standard model, the 65s pairs old-school button operation with new-school pan-global mapping abilities.
 These are good things because buttons refuse to go wrong very easily, and still work in rain or when wearing gloves, and the new satellite tools (multi-band technology and expanded GNSS support) make location speed exponentially faster, and tracking accuracy much improved.
-The Garmin GPSMAP 65s’ GNSS means it can access satellites from GPS, GLONASS, Galileo, QZSS and IRNSS constellations, and even though the latter two are Asia-coverage only, that’s still covering off most of the public networks available, which is pretty solid work.
+The Garmin GPSMAP 65s’ GNSS means it can access satellites from GPS, GLONASS, Galileo, QZSS and IRNSS constellations.
+Even though those last two are Asia-coverage only, that’s still covering off most of the public networks available, which is pretty solid work.

 The TopoActive Europe maps are detailed, and easily zoomable to immediately show you where you are, what that river or contour line you can see is, and where your destination is.
 Basically, exactly what you want from a GPS unit.
-IPX7 waterproofing means it’ll work underwater (for 30 mins at least), so using it in the UK in all weathers should be OK.
-Head to our Garmin GPSMAP 65s review for more info.
+IPX7 waterproofing means this GPS will work underwater (for 30 mins at least), so it should cope just fine with unpredictable weather.
+Head to our Garmin GPSMAP 65s review for more info on our current best hiking GPS pick.

 Although the Garmin eTrex 30x design hasn't changed much for a while now (the 30x is a slight upgrade on the original eTrex 30, with a higher-res screen and more memory), its appeal for hikers hasn't lessened, even in the face of slightly more flashy handheld GPS options.
 Its IPX7 waterproof rating and side button/joystick control combo (no touchscreen here) means it's usable in all weathers, and reviewers found it suitably compact and lightweight at just shy of 150g including batteries.
 Users also commented favourably on its fast-acting satellite latching, saying it rarely loses contact, and were impressed that it matched the functionality of some higher-end models with features like wireless sharing, tri-axial compass and Garmin Chirp technology.